Conveyors and Lean

-Assemblers can also go with programmable, sectional powered conveyors, like those in the Quickdraw Conveyor line, manufactured by MagStar Technologies (Hopkins, MN).
-Similar systems include the TB, KTB and GTB belt conveyor systems manufactured by Montech.
-All of these conveyors-which can be used with or without workpiece pallets-include a wide range of modules that can do everything from locate and fixture pallets for a pressing operation to elevate, rotate and divert pallets along multiple tracks, depending on production needs.
+Assemblers can also go with programmable, sectional powered conveyors, like those in Quickdraw Conveyor Systems' lineup.
+Similar systems include the TB, KTB and GTB belt conveyor systems manufactured by Montech LLC.
+All of these conveyors--which can be used with or without workpiece pallets--include a wide range of modules that can do everything from locate and fixture pallets for a pressing operation to elevate, rotate and divert pallets along multiple tracks, depending on production needs.

 Then there are those conveyors built around a system of standardized extruded aluminum framing.
 Each of these lines includes an array of standardized belts, chains, drives and other accessories that allow users to mix and match parts as they please.
 Slots running the length of the extrusions make it possible to install or remove accessories like parts shelves or RFID readers using simple hand tools.